Shekhar-aiml/Python-/Introduction.md

 PyTorch:
   Developed by Facebook's AI Research lab, PyTorch is a library for machine learning that provides great flexibility and speed while working with deep learning projects.
-It's known for its ease of use and efficiency in creating complex AI models​​."""
+It's known for its ease of use and efficiency in creating complex AI models​​.